CWallace23/cwallace23.github.io/teaching/final-year-projects/previous-projects/STACK-it-up.md

 You might like to look into some of the following papers:

-- Approaches to feedback in the matiematical sciences: just what do students really think?
+- Approaches to feedback in the mathematical sciences: just what do students really think?
 (2020) – M Grove and C Good.
 [You can access this article here](https://doi.org/10.1093/teamat/hrz013).
 - The guide to [getting started with STACK](https://docs.stack-assessment.org/content/2019-STACK-Guide.pdf) written by Tim Lowe, Chris Sangwin and Ian Jones.
 - At some point, you’ll definitely need the documentation for [STACK](http://docs.stack-assessment.org/en/) and [Maxima](https://maxima.sourceforge.io/docs/manual/index.html).
 The links are here for when you do.